huyptruong/tableau-vcs-example/README.md

 ## Step 3: Open the Project

 * In the git bash terminal, type ```code tableau-vcs-example --reuse-window``` to open this project in vscode.
+    * If it doesn't work, Open the Command Palette (Cmd + Shift + P)
+    * Type and select Shell Command: Install 'code' command in PATH.
+    * This should set up the code command in your system’s PATH.
 * Press Ctrl + W to close the Welcome window.
 * In the terminal, type ```cd tableau-vcs-example```
-* At this point, you're in the directory of this project:
+* At this point, you're in the directory of this project
     * To the left is the EXPLORER dock that shows your project along with files in that it currently has.
     * In the middle is the coding area.
 Files you open will most likely show up here.